JoyPalumbo/MockNewspaper/README.md

 ## Project setup
 ```
-npm install
+cd into advocate folder

-then cd into advocate folder
+the run npm install
 ```
 ### Compiles and hot-reloads for development
 ```